Matsuyama City [松山市]

 - Dogo Brewery - a place to get the famous beer made in Dogo.
 Some really nice food is available too, as well as other beverages.
 Located directly next to Dogo Onsen!

-- Delivery pizza places include Pizza Hut, Royal Hat, Dominos Pizza (English!) and Chicago Town Pizza
+- Delivery pizza places include Pizza Hut, Royal Hat, two Domino’s Pizza (one by Matsuyama airport, the other by Matsuyama castle) and Chicago Town Pizza.
+Domino’s has an English website to order from.

 - The best pizza is found at either “Da Bocciano” or “Paradiso”, both on Nibancho.